SamBillmore/WLLRRosteringApp/README.md

 The app can be run directly from the terminal or it can be packaged into a .exe and run independently (which is how it is currently being used by the roster clerk).

-To run the app from the terminal, navigate to the directory you have saved the files and run: `python src/rostering_app.py`
+To run the app from the terminal, navigate to the directory you have saved the files, install the module and the requirements (by running `pip install .`) then run: `WLLRRosteringApp`.

-To package the code into a .exe using pyinstaller (https://www.pyinstaller.org/) first run `pip install pyinstaller`, then run: `pyinstaller rostering_app.spec`.
+To package the code into a .exe using pyinstaller (https://www.pyinstaller.org/) first run `pip install .["build"]`, then run: `pyinstaller rostering_app.spec`.

 NB: the code has only been used and tested on the Windows 10 operating system.